777arc/textbook/content/iq_files.rst

 Now look at the details of the file that was produced and check how many bytes it is.
 It should be num_symbols * 8, because we used np.complex64 which is 8 bytes per sample, 4 bytes per float (2 floats per sample).

-Using a new Python script, we can read in this file using np.fromfile(), like so:
+Using a new Python script, we can read in this file using :code:`np.fromfile()`, like so:

 .. code-block:: python